apache/nuttx/configs/sama5d3x-ek/README.txt

    of running at 528MHz, however.
 The setup for that configuration exists in the Bareboard assembly language setup and should be incorporated.

+2) Most of these configurations execute from NOR FLASH.
+I have been unable to execute these configurations from NOR FLASH by closing the BMS jumper (J9).
+As far as I can tell, this jumper does nothing on my board???
+I have been using the norboot configuration to start the program in NOR FLASH (see just above).
+See "Creating and Using NORBOOT" above.

-2) Currently, these configurations keep all .bss and .data in internal SRAM.
+3) Currently, these configurations keep all .bss and .data in internal SRAM.
    The SDRAM is available for heap, but not for static data.
 This is because the SDRAM does not get configured until after the system has booted; until after .bss and .data have been initialized.
 To change